pngwn/MDsveX/packages/bench/tournament/README.md

 affected metrics, need wins in at least 75% of pairs, and cannot hide an important target regression inside an aggregate score.

-The report also records raw and gzip deltas across the parser, renderer, V3 encoder, and mdsvex bundles.
+The report also records raw and gzip deltas across the parser main and tree-builder entries, renderer, V3 encoder, and mdsvex bundles.
 Candidates exceeding the configured gzip budget (1.5 kB by default) are rejected even when they are faster.